Black skimmer: Rynchops niger

 The black skimmer faces many threats as the human population increases and spreads to previously undeveloped coasts.
 Habitat loss due to coastal development is the main threat to the species.
 People are relocating to the coasts at unprecedented levels causing increased development and traffic on the beaches, as well as increased predators; all of which are detrimental to skimmer habitat.
 Predators will feed on skimmer eggs and chicks and include species such as raccoons, crows, opossums, feral hogs, and coyotes.
 Because skimmers nest on the beach and are colonial they are extremely vulnerable to disturbance by people, pets, and predators.
 Other threats include recreational activity, beach driving, shoreline hardening, mechanical raking, oil spills, and increased presence of domestic animals, all of which may prevent or disrupt nesting or result in the death or abandonment of eggs and young.
 Global climate change is an impending threat to the black skimmer.
 Sea level rise may cause destruction to primary nesting areas, resulting in a decreased population size.

 Conservation and Management

 The black skimmer is protected by the U.S. Migratory Bird Treaty Act.
-It is also protected as a State Species of Special Concern by Florida’s Endangered and Threatened Species Rule .
+It is also protected as a State Threatened by Florida’s Endangered and Threatened Species Rule .

 Because of their high degree of sensitivity to disturbance and the intensity of recreational use of Florida’s beaches, most colonies in Florida would fail without management.
 All documented colonies of black skimmers in Florida are managed to some degree, usually involving the posting of informational signs and symbolic fencing.
 Much of this effort is undertaken by volunteers or local land managers.